k2view-academy/K2View-Academy/articles/39_fabric_catalog/20_catalog_APIs.md

 Fabric provides out-of-the-box Web Service APIs for querying a project's Catalog.

 Any web service call passes authentication and authorization processes prior to being executed.
-For more information - see [here](/articles/26_fabric_security/05_fabric_webservices_security.md).
+For more information, read [here](/articles/26_fabric_security/05_fabric_webservices_security.md).

 All APIs are accessed over HTTPS, from the Fabric URL endpoint `https://<Domain Name>:<PORT>`